by Paul Tautges | December 28, 2019 9:40 am

 How do national, state, and local leaders bear up under the enormous pressures they face every day?
-How does the President of the United States continue to perform his appointed tasks without being crippled by weariness?
+How does the President of the United States continue to perform his appointed tasks, as best as he is able, without being crippled by weariness?
 How do our government leaders maintain composure when they become dartboards for honest critics as well as false accusers?
 One answer is found in our ministry of prayer.
 When we commit to praying for our leaders (whether or not we like them or agree with them), God is pleased with our obedience and is pleased to work in hearts according to His will.

 In relation to this divinely given duty, one passage in particular contains fundamental principles every believer needs to understand: First of all, then, I urge that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men, for kings and all who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
 This is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth (1 Tim.
 2:1–4).
 In these verses, we hear the apostle’s plea to us to be obedient to God by praying for our leaders.

 Paul begins his exhortation with a phrase that calls attention to the primacy of prayer in the life of the believer and the local church.
 “First of all” is a plea to keep first things first.
 It is an appeal not only to individual Christians, but, since the book was originally written to instruct Timothy concerning local church life (3:15), it is a call to churches and their members to place utmost importance on prayer.
 As a pastor, Timothy needed to guard against prayer being abandoned by members of his flock or subtly replaced by self-reliance.